arifhaidari/terraform_devops_practice/README.md

 This project is part of an exam for the **DataScientest Bootcamp** and serves as a practical exercise to deepen knowledge of **Terraform** and essential **DevOps** skills.
 Here, Terraform—a cloud-agnostic infrastructure-as-code (IaC) tool—was used to automate the deployment of a Virtual Private Cloud (VPC) and supporting infrastructure components on AWS.
 This setup includes VPC, subnets, NAT gateway, an Application Load Balancer (ALB), EC2 instances, an RDS database, and a bastion host, demonstrating a comprehensive cloud environment.

+## Note

+The exam directory is the last update and the rest of the code are practices and snippets.

 ## Project Purpose

 The project’s purpose is to: